 Significant: as defined in Section 5 of the Local Government Act 2002 ‘means that the issue, proposal, decision, or other matter has a high degree of significance’.

-Significant Activity: is a term used to describe those groups of activities which are both a core service of Council and which Council has historically invested substantial funding.
+Significant Activity: is a term used to describe those groups of activities which Council has historically invested substantial funding.
 These include:

 Roading